How to build a million dollar portfolio (or close to it)

 - Keep your investing costs/transaction costs/money management costs low so you can earn a reasonable rate of return (close to 6%) after fees/costs are accounted for.

-- Stay invested over many decades of investing.
+- Stay invested over many decades.

 For savers and investors striving to build your retirement portfolio – how are you doing that?
 For investors who have already realized their financial goals – how did you get there?
 Comment away.
 I read every one.
 Thanks for being fans.